Zulu-Inuoe/jzon/README.md

 * `pathname` - `jzon:make-parser` will open the file for reading in utf-8

 When *max-string-length* is exceeded, [`jzon:parse-next`](#jzonparse-next) shall signal a `jzon:json-parse-limit-error` error.

+JSON requires there  be only one toplevel element.
+Using *allow-multiple-content* allows parsing of multiple toplevel JSON elements.
+See [`jzon:parse-next`](#jzonparse-next) on how this affects the results.

 :warning: Because [`jzon:make-parser`](#jzonmake-parser) can open a file, it is recommended you use [`jzon:with-parser`](#jzonwith-parser) instead, unless you need indefinite extent.